drocheam/optrace/docs/source/usage/plots.rst

    some_plotting_function([obj, obj2], ...)

-Additionally a parameter dictionary :python:`fargs` can be passed to the function that holds options for :func:`pyplot.figure`.
+Additionally a parameter dictionary :python:`fargs` can be passed to the function that holds options for :func:`matplotlib.pyplot.figure`.
 For instance, to provide a custom figure size, one might use:

 .. code-block:: python